ngyk87/chapter-one/README.md

 [Start reading!](https://datakind-sg.github.io/chapter-one/)

+## Contributing
+You can start contributing by simply start editing the .Rmd files in your favorite text editor and submit a pull request!
+Wondering how do you edit markdown files?
+You can start by reading [this article](https://rmarkdown.rstudio.com/lesson-8.html) and [this one too](https://rmarkdown.rstudio.com/authoring_pandoc_markdown.html)!

 ## Local Build
-If you would like to build the book locally, please see the sections below.
+If you would like to build the book locally instead, please see the sections below.

 ### Pre-requisites
 - R